 Want to know what it's like at one of London's repair cafes?
 Check out this video we made.

 Got an old bike you need fixing up?
 A radio you'd like to get working again?
-A favourite coat with a huge tear in it?
+A favourite coat with that needs some TLC?

-Repair Week is in London from 11-17 March 2024 — with over 70 partners running workshops and events across the city, giving you the chance to breathe new life into cherished items, save money and be kind to the environment.
+Repair Week is in London from 3-9 March 2025, with over 70 partners running workshops and events across the city, giving you the chance to breathe new life into cherished items, save money, be kind to the environment AND learn new skills.

-Among events — taking place in various libraries, community centres, churches and other venues — are sewing 'survival skill' crash courses; furniture upcycling sessions; computer maintenance and troubleshooting tutorials; and bike repair workshops.
-Some events are also hosted online.
+Among events — taking place in various libraries, community centres, churches and other venues across London — are:

-While handypeople will be able to mend your items at some of these workshops (and often for nowt), the idea is to follow guidance and pick up tips from them, so you learn how to make fixes yourself in the future.
+While handypeople will be able to mend your items at some of these workshops (and often at no cost to you), the idea is to follow guidance and pick up tips, so you learn how to make fixes yourself in the future.

 With each London household producing a tonne of waste each year, it goes without saying that our habits need to change, and fast.
 The recent swell in 'make do and mend' attitudes — and popularity of shows like The Repair Shop — suggest a positive move towards fixing up rather than throwing away.